lukehsiao/git-stats/README.md

   [revision-range]  Show only commits in the specified revision range [default: HEAD]

 Options:
-  -e, --email       Show the email address of each author -h, --help        Print help information (use `--help` for more detail) -V, --version     Print version information
+  -e, --email    Show the email address of each author -r, --reviews  Show who reviewed/tested commits based on `Acked-by`, `Tested-by`, and `Reviewed-by` git trailers -h, --help     Print help (see more with '--help') -V, --version  Print version
 ```